 Avoiding major life decisions until you’ve fully recovered from your depression

 You can learn more about recovering from depression using medication, psychotherapy, lifestyle changes and more in our full guide to fighting depression.

 Figuring out a singular “cause” for depression is a question that could never have a definitive, singular answer.

 Because there’s no one singular “cause” of depression.
 The truth is, we’re just beginning to scratch the surface of learning why depression happens and what the best ways to treat it, are.

 However, at a basic level, current research shows that a variety of factors may contribute to the changes in your brain that cause depression.
 These include major life changes, traumatic or abusive experiences, genetics and even certain personality traits.

 And yes, individual brain chemistry plays a role, as well.

 All of these things interact and combine to help shape what each individual’s relationship to depression is — including which symptoms of depression we experience and how severe our depressive symptoms are.

 The real takeaway here is this: if you’re feeling depressed, it’s time to get help.

-You can seek help by talking to a licensed healthcare provider to receive science-based, effective treatment.
+You can seek help through our online mental health services to receive science-based, effective treatment.